popo0407/HTMLeditor/Rule_of_coding.md

     - **Do**: Consolidate common setup logic in tests (e.g., creating test data, mocking DB connections) into shared utilities provided by the testing framework (e.g., `pytest` fixtures).

 21. **Ensure Safe Fallbacks and User Confirmation for Exceptions/Errors**
-    - **Do**: Guarantee safe default behavior even in abnormal situations, such as a corrupted configuration or an empty database.
-If the behavior for an error or exception is unclear, always confirm the desired course of action with the user.
+    - **Do**: Provide clear and informative error messages in abnormal situations, such as corrupted configurations or empty databases.
+Avoid implementing fallback behaviors that may mislead users.
+If the appropriate error handling is unclear, always confirm the desired course of action with the user.

 ---